Dr Xuekun Lu

 Brief Biography

 I started to work as a joint appointment between UCL/NPL in 2018, after receiving the National Measurement Fellowship, aiming to bridge the gap between academia and industry in addressing the key challenges in lithium-ion battery diagnostics and development.
 In 2021, I was awarded the NPL Rayleigh Award (Early Career).
+I am also the awardee of the prestigious EPSRC Open Fellowship.

-I have been delivering world-leading research in Hydrogen Energy and Energy Storage: signified by 57 total publications (h-index 26, citation 2540), 14 first-authored papers including two papers in Nature Communications (IF:17.7), three papers in Energy & Environ.
+I have been delivering world-leading research in Hydrogen Energy and Energy Storage: signified by 62 total publications (h-index 31, citation > 3400), 15 first-authored papers including Nature Nanotechnology, two papers in Nature Communications (IF:17.7), three papers in Energy & Environ.
 Sci.
 (IF:32.5) and one paper in Joule (IF: 46.04).
-Particularly, one of my papers in (2020) Nature Communications (doi.org/10.1038/s41467-020-15811-x) is featured ESI Highly Cited Paper (citation > 400), selected as Editor's Highlights, and became 2020 Top 50 Chemistry and Materials Sciences Articles; my another paper (2023) Nature Communications (2023), doi.org/10.1038/s41467-023-40574-6) hits The Top 25 Chemistry and Materials Sciences Articles of 2023.
-My research outputs were frequently featured on the Research Highlights of the Faraday Institution and have given 10 invited talks at renowned institutions and conferences worldwide; I am also an invited Reviewer of the EPSRC Open Postdoctoral Fellowship, and of more than 20 top-ranking scientific journals such as Nature Communications and Advanced Energy Materials.
-My research output has been translated into the R&D of lithium-ion batteries by industry.
+Particularly, one of my papers in (2020) Nature Communications (doi.org/10.1038/s41467-020-15811-x) is featured ESI Highly Cited Paper (citation > 500), selected as Editor's Highlights, and became 2020 Top 50 Chemistry and Materials Sciences Articles; my another paper (2023) Nature Communications (2023), doi.org/10.1038/s41467-023-40574-6) hits The Top 25 Chemistry and Materials Sciences Articles of 2023.